 - Died March 28, 1972 in Indianapolis, IN USA

-Bush was born and grew up in Indianapolis, IN but left his family while still a teenager to play professional baseball.
+Bush was born and grew up in Indianapolis but left his family while still a teenager to play professional baseball.
 His first job was in the baseball boondocks, with Sault Ste.
 Marie in the Copper Country Soo League in 1905.
 By 1907, he was closer to home and starring at shortstop for the South Bend Greens of the Central League, batting .279 and drawing raves for his defensive play.
 After the season, Frank Navin, minority owner at South Bend and principal owner of the American League's Detroit Tigers sold Bush's contract to the Indianapolis Indians while retaining first option for his services for the Tigers.
 This provision came in handy when the Bengals' regular shortstop, Charley O'Leary went down with an injury late in the 1908 season with the Tigers smack in the middle of a pennant race.

-After Bush's big league playing days ended, he returned to his hometown and managed the Indianapolis Indians of the American Association from 1924 to 1926.
+After his big league playing days ended, he returned to his hometown and managed the Indianapolis Indians of the American Association from 1924 to 1926.
 He returned to the majors as skipper of the Pittsburgh Pirates from 1927 to 1929, reaching the World Series that first season, when the team was swept by the New York Yankees, considered by many to be the greatest team in baseball history.
 In Pittsburgh he got into a famous feud with star outfielder Kiki Cuyler, benching him for the last part of the 1927 season for failing to play hard, the benching extending to the World Series.
-Cuyler was traded to the Cubs after the season and Bush remained at the helm for two more years, but the Pirates regressed and he was fired partway through the 1929 season.
+Cuyler was traded to the Chicago Cubs after the season and Bush remained at the helm for two more years, but the Pirates regressed and he was fired partway through the 1929 season.

 - AL Runs Scored Leader (1917)

 - 5-time AL Bases on Balls Leader (1909-1912 & 1914)